School of Nursing

 RN to BSN Option

 The RN to BSN online option is for registered nurses who have earned a diploma or associate degree in nursing with a cumulative GPA of a 2.8 of higher and seek a bachelor’s degree in nursing.
-RN to BSN courses are offered via the Internet with limited trips to campus for some nursing course.
+RN to BSN courses are offered online.

 RN to BSN registered nurse applicants must meet the same admission standards described above for the Traditional BSN Option.
 They must be currently licensed to practice nursing (or eligible for licensure) in Missouri or another state.
 Completion of the program includes 120 credit hours.
 The length of the program varies, depending on equivalent prerequisite courses completed and choice of part-time or full-time enrollment.